baffelli/covid-2019-measures/readme.md

 |Erkrankte oder Verdachtsfälle werden getestet, Einrichtung von Testzentren|	testing	|Swiss Epidemics Act	Art.
 36|
 |Operationen und Eingriffe, welche keine Notfälle sind, werden verschoben|suspension of elective surgery|	?|
 |Wahlen, Abstimmungen, Parlament oder Ratsmeetings werden verschoben|	suspension of political events	|?	|

+* Ban of Group Gatherings: Private gatherings of groups of a certain size are forbidden.
+Use the size as *measure_sub_cat* as follows:
+  * 0-5
+  * 5-10
+  * 10-50
+  * 50-100
+  * 100-1000
+  * > 1000
+* restriction of international mobility: international travel is significantly restricted.
+Use the following sub categories in *measure_sub_cat*:
+  * partial: only some border crossings are closed, entries are restricted only for people from countries considered at risk
+  * total: all border crossing are closed.
+No entry into country
+* restriction of internal mobility.
+Use the following sub categories in *measure_sub_cat*:
+  * partial: people cannot enter or leave areas considered at risk unless for important reasons
+  * total: all residents must stay inside of their municipality or region unless for urgent reasons (medical, family etc)

+* reduction of public transport: public transport service are reduced.
+Here again use the following sub categories:
+  * partial
+  * total
+* Cancelation of Events.
+Public events of a certain size are cancelled by the government.
+(Excludes: Volontary suspension of sport leagues, etc)	Use the following sub categories in *measure_sub_cat*:
+  * 0-5
+  * 5-10
+  * 10-50
+  * 50-100
+  * 100-1000
+  * > 1000
+* Cluster Tracking and Containment: Government interventions to track and isolate contacts of known patients.
+Use following sub categories in *measure_sub_cat*:
+  * contact tracing: active contact tracing performed by authorities
+  * mandatory isolation: postive cases are isolated in ad-hoch structures
+  * voluntary isolation: positve cases are advised to self-isolate
+* Curfew with the following sub-categories in in *measure_sub_cat*:
+  * Mild: Banning public private live
+  * Lockdown: Closure of All Non-Essential Public Life, Only movement for shopping, medical and work reasons
+  * Strict: Any movement outside is banned
+* Restaurant/Bar Closure: Bars, Restaurants, Clubs, Hotels are closed.
+Use the following sub categories in in *measure_sub_cat* if necessary:
+  * partial: restaurants and bar can stay open with reduced nuber of customers
+  * total: all restaurants and bars must close (with exceptions for hospital canteens and similar institutions)
+* Daycare Closings: Daycare is suspended (for children of "normal people", daycare for health workers etc. may still be offered).
+Leave the *measure_sub_cat* field	 blank
+* School Closings: Schools are suspended.
+Leave the *measure_sub_cat*	 blank
+* University Closings: 	In-person univeristy classes are suspended.
+Leave the *measure_sub_cat*	 blank.
+* Social Distancing Encouraged:	The government explicitly encourages social distancing.
+Leave the *measure_sub_cat*	 blank.
+* Public Talk of Central Govt Figure:	A central government figure (president, queen, etc) publically addresses the nation.
+Leave the *measure_sub_cat*	 blank
+* hygiene measures: specific hygiene measures are ordered.
+Examples: increased hand washing, alchool dispensers in public places, mandatory mask in public locations.

 ## TODO